Battling addiction and ready for treatment?

 - Experiencing Withdrawal Symptoms: If you are experiencing physical or psychological withdrawal symptoms when you try to stop using drugs or alcohol, it may be a sign that you need professional help.

-- Struggling To Quit Using Drugs or Alcohol on Your Own: If you have tried to quit using drugs or alcohol but have been unable to, you may benefit from the structured environment and support that a rehab center provides.
+- Struggling To Quit Using Drugs or Alcohol on Your Own: If you have tried to quit using drugs or alcohol but have been unable to, you may benefit from the structured environment and support a rehab center provides.

 - Struggling With Co-occurring Mental Health Issues: If you are struggling with addiction and a co-occurring mental health disorder—such as depression or anxiety—rehab can provide treatment to improve your chances of lasting recovery.